 How a review develops in a collaborative review group...

-The Review Author contacts the Cochrane Review Group relevant to his or her area of interest and/or the systematic review they wish to undertake.
+The Review Author contacts the Cochrane Review Group relevant to his/ her area of interest and/or the systematic review they wish to undertake.
 Following discussion with the Coordinating Editors and Managing Editors, he or she decides upon an appropriate title.
-The review author can check the titles that have already been registered by authors interested in developing a review and also determine the reviews that have recently been completed here.
+The review author can check the titles that have already been registered by authors interested in developing a review.

 The 7 steps of preparing and maintaining a systematic review: